bgroveben/AmazingGrace/README.md

 5. Consulting Director

 # Where do we start?
 With the restaurant, and with the fewest number of people on the payroll as possible.
+Banquets and Catering is the first best way to maximize the restaurant's added revenues while minimizing additional costs.
 The restaurant has to turn a profit before any money is invested in any other part of the business, and should remain the core operation unless we have a very compelling reason to shift our focus.
 * [Nevada Business Start Up Guide](http://business.nv.gov/Resource_Center/Nevada_Business_Start_Up_Guide/) and the [PDF](http://business.nv.gov/uploadedFiles/businessnvgov/content/Resource_Center/FINAL%20-%20January%202019a%20Business%20Startup%20Guide.pdf)

 * [Henderson Business Resource Center](https://www.hendersonchamber.com/programs/chamber-foundation/hbrc/)